Top

 Displayed in any of these ways, the light, tangy scents of these fruits provide a refreshing aroma for guests to experience.

-Make Your Own Citrus Decorations
+Make Your Own Decorations

 TAKE 5

 • Choose lemon yellow as the base color, with orange and green completing the look as accent colors.
 For a color with both a green and yellow hue, chartreuse also make an elegant addition.
-The effect is a summery look for a jubilant citrus-table display.
+The effect is a summery look for a jubilant table display.

 • Create centerpieces with flowers in citrus hues such as gerbera daisies, oncidium orchids, roses, liliums, carnations, and poppies.